gerardcanal/ICAPS_20_SummerSchool_ROSPlan/doc/ICAPS_PELab.md

       return TriggerResponse(False, "Failed to recognize cube")
   ```

   You have added a try-except block through which the command *rospy.wait_for_message('/aruco_single/pose', PoseStamped, 10)* is tried.
-In case that it fails and this would happen if no message arrives in *timeout = 10* seconds, the last parameter of the function call, the command following the *except* will be executed.
-In this case, the *TrigerredResponse* called from the Action Interface will be set to *false*.
-Thus, the *ActionInterface* will now be informed that the concrete execution of the planned PDDL action has failed and consequently the entire plan will fail.
+In case that it fails and this would happen if no message about the recognized cube arrives in *timeout = 10* seconds (the last parameter of the function call) the command following the *except* key-word will be executed.
+In that case, the *TrigerredResponse* will be passed to the Action Interface as *false*.
+Thus, the Action Interface will now be informed that the concrete execution of the planned PDDL action has failed and consequently the entire plan will fail.

-- Once you have done that you can restart the simulation and ROSPlan in order to check the changes.
+- In order to check the changes you can restart the simulation and the planning module.
 Move the **green** cube at a side of the table where it cannot be seen by Tiago and start the planning procedure with the bash file mentioned above.
 You should expect that all tasks until the grasping of the green cube will be executed as planned.
 The pick task will then fail and the entire plan will fail.
 You can see this in the terminal:

   **PIC**

-- You can move the **green** cube back in the side of view of Tiago and re-call the planning procedure with:
+- You can move the **green** cube back in the sight of view of Tiago and re-call the planning procedure with:

   **PIC**